 PubMed ID: 15939816

-To study the effects of egg feeding on C-reactive protein (CRP) and serum amyloid A (SAA) in a cohort of health, community-dwelling individuals stratified according to their degree of obese and insulin resistance.
+To study the effects of egg feeding on C-reactive protein (CRP) and serum amyloid A (SAA) in a cohort of health, community-dwelling individuals stratified according to their degree of obesity and insulin resistance.

-- Subjects in this study were participants in another study done to examine the effects of insulin resistance and obese on lipid and lipoprotein responses to egg feeding
+- Subjects in this study were participants in another study done to examine the effects of insulin resistance and obesity on lipid and lipoprotein responses to egg feeding

 - Recruitment for that study is described elsewhere.